TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 Create a patient model based on models for MHC I and MHC II alleles.
 Initialise each of these models by passing the required information.

-But, in order to parse MHC alleles and being able to normalize them into the standard nomenclature we will need to load some resources.
+In order to parse MHC alleles and being able to normalize them into the standard nomenclature, load the following resources.
 ```python
 from neofox.references.references import ReferenceFolder
 reference_folder = ReferenceFolder()